-We have provided explanations here and even a calculator to help you work out what your fees are likely to be; however if you need further assistance please contact our Customer Service Centre on 1300 26 26 26 and one or our experienced team members will be happy help you.
+We have provided explanations here and even a calculator to help you work out what your fees are likely to be; however if you need further assistance please contact our Customer Service Centre and one of our experienced team members will be happy help you.

 - The Basic Daily Fee:

 This covers living costs such as meals, power and laundry.
 This fee is set by the government and is 85% of the full pension.
 For some people this is the only fee they are required to pay.